webuild-consortium/wp4-trust-group/task1-use-cases/subtask1-1-onboarding/relying_party_onboarding.md

 *Postconditions:*
 - **Success**:
     - The Relying Party updates the existing registration (possibly through automated means) and mantains valid certificates aligned with registry information;
-    - The Registrar informs the Access Certificate Authority, the Provider of Registration Certificate and the affected Relying Party about the Relying Party suspension or cancellation without undue delay (≤ 24 hours after the event);
+    - The Registrar informs the Access Certificate Authority, the Provider of Registration Certificate, and the affected Relying Party about the Relying Party suspension or cancellation without undue delay (≤ 24 hours after the event);
-    - The issued Access / Registration Certificate are revoked according to the certificate policy and the certificate practice statement (e.g. when the content of the certificate is no longer accurate and consistent with the information registered, or when the registration of the Relying Party is modified, suspended or cancelled);
+    - The issued Access / Registration Certificate are revoked according to the certificate policy and the certificate practice statement (e.g., when the content of the certificate is no longer accurate and consistent with the information registered, or when the registration of the Relying Party is modified, suspended or cancelled);
-    - Updates on Access / Registration Certificates revocation are processed automatically and published within prescribed timeframes (e.g. ≤ 24 hours after request).
+    - Updates on Access / Registration Certificates revocation are processed automatically and published within prescribed timeframes (e.g., ≤ 24 hours after request).
 - **Failure**:
     - The competent autorities do not properly follow the defined measures and processes on certificates revocation.
 - **Outputs**: